Analysing Finance & Security

 His research on finance and security considers a number of themes including:

-• Terrorist financing: the effectiveness of current approaches to terrorist financing; the use of financial warfare to disrupt terrorist/insurgent groups; the use of FININT as a security tool; the evolution of terrorist financing methods and responses; the financing of lone actor and small cell terrorist actors; kidnap-for-ransom and terrorist financing; and the impact of counter-terror finance regimes on financial access
+• Terrorist financing: the effectiveness of current approaches to terrorist financing; the use of financial intelligence as a security tool; and the evolution of terrorist financing methods and responses.

 • New approaches to tackling financial crime: the role of public/private partnership and information sharing.